KwarzaStudios/Samantha-Boilerplate/README.md

 Samantha-Boilerplate
 ====================

-A HTML5 Boilerplate using PHP, Sass, jQuery &amp; Modernizr
+A HTML5 Boilerplate using PHP, Sass, jQuery &amp; Modernizr.